AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

   -->

 <!--
-<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="applying-resource-pools-to-the-business-case"></a>Apply Resource Pools to a project and budget resources in the Business Case</h2>
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode">Apply Resource Pools to a project and budget resources in the Business Case</h2>
 -->

 <!--